 Soft notes of oak, with underlining hints of dark stone fruits such as blackberry and cherry on the nose.
 The palate enjoys soft caramel, Christmas cake with sultana and raisins.
 A rich, warm honey develops for a lingering finish.

-An interesting dram from the Irish, and one that would work perfectly as we draw closer to the winter evenings.
-Grab a bottle and see how the night takes you.
+Two interesting drams from the Irish, one’s that would work perfectly as we draw closer to the winter evenings.
+Grab a bottle of each and see how the night takes you.
 Just don’t slip into the abyss . . . . .